andrewdingcanada8/citogenesis/README.md

 Challenges:

--The algorithm must be fast enough to annotate each statement by the time the user has to read it.
+- The algorithm must be fast enough to annotate each statement by the time the user has to read it.
 Since many users skim Wikipedia articles quickly, this must be within the first few seconds of page load.

 This is heavily dependent on the speed of the internet connection of the server, as well as efficiency of the algorithm implementation.
 Writing in a timeout for long-pending HTTP requests may be necessary to achieve the response times needed to make this annotation usable.